Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Acknowledgements

 \section{Acknowledgements}

 H.N. and O.S. acknowledge support from STFC grant UKRI1184.
 H.N. thanks Raymond T. Pierrehumbert for guidance during the initial stages of this project, and also thanks Robb Calder for his valuable feedback on the paper draft.
 T.L. was supported by the Branco Weiss Foundation, the Alfred P. Sloan Foundation (AEThER project, G202114194), NASA's Nexus for Exoplanet System Science research coordination network (Alien Earths project, 80NSSC21K0593), and the European Research Council (ERC) under the European Union's Horizon Europe research and innovation programme (101219807, MagmaWorlds).
 This research has made use of data obtained the portal \url{exoplanet.eu} of The Extrasolar Planets Encyclopaedia.
 We thank the Center for Information Technology of the University of Groningen for their support and for providing access to the H\'abr\'ok high performance computing cluster.
+We thank our reviewer for their constructive suggestions and thoughtful feedback.

 CRediT author statements. \textbf{HN}: Conceptualization, Methodology, Software, Formal analysis, Investigation, Data Curation, Writing - Original Draft, Visualization. \textbf{TL}: Conceptualization, Methodology, Software, Writing - review \& editing. \textbf{OS}: Conceptualization, Writing - Review \& Editing, Supervision, Funding acquisition, Project administration. \textbf{FP}: Methodology, Software.